Mehak3010/Credit-Policy-Experiment/README.md

 ## 19. Dashboard

-A dashboard layer will present the main findings from the analysis, including:

-- Control vs treatment default rate
+**Power BI dashboard — currently in development.**

+The planned dashboard will provide an executive view of:

-- Control vs treatment approval rate
+- Default and approval tradeoffs
-- Treatment effect
-- Confidence interval
+- Statistical evidence
-- Risk segmentation
+- Borrower risk segmentation
-- Expected loss
+- Expected loss and modeled savings
-- Expected-loss savings
-- Approval tradeoff
-- Break-even contribution
+- Break-even economics
-- Key assumptions
+- Key assumptions and limitations

-The dashboard is intended to provide an executive-level view of the analysis while the notebooks provide the underlying methodology and calculations.
+The notebooks remain the primary source for the methodology and calculations.
+The dashboard will serve as the decision-oriented presentation layer.

 ---